Pages

 Syllabus Refresh – Prompt Engineering for ChatGPT

-Notes from OTL’s session for the AI in Action series.
+The following are notes from OTL’s session for the AI in Action series.

 Kim DeBacco and Kate Schaller worked with faculty to generate and regenerate a course syllabus.
 Together they investigated prompt engineering to iteratively refine their choices.